novel2430/ZJU-2023-FDS/ZJUFDS_2023_P2/Is-It-A-Red-Black-Tree/report.md

 ## Chapter 4: Analysis and Comments
 - For building tree:

-Base the fact of the algorithm meeting every node in recursive way, the time complexity of building tree is O(N)
+Base the fact of the algorithm meeting every node [N] in recursive way, and do searching in current preorder sequence , the worst time complexity of building tree is O(N*N)
 - For checking tree:

-Base the fact of the algorithm checking every node in recursive way, the time complexity of checking one tree is O(N)
+Base the fact of the algorithm checking every node [N] in recursive way, the time complexity of checking one tree is O(N)